tus/tus-resumable-upload-protocol/protocol.md

 constructed by including the `Merge: partial` header when creating a new resource using the file creation extension.
 Multiple partial uploads are merged into a final upload in a specific order.
-The server SHOULD NOT process these uploads once they are finished.
+The server SHOULD NOT process these partial uploads until they are merged to form a final upload.
 The length of the final resource MUST be the sum of the length of all partial resources.
 A final upload is considered finished if all of its partial uploads are finished.

 In order to create a new final upload the client MUST omit the `Entity-Length` header and add the `Merge` header to the file creation request.
 The headers